damondouglas/ama/README.md

 A repository to ask [@damondouglas](https://www.linkedin.com/in/damondouglas) anything.

 I work as a pharmacist at a psychiatric hospital by day and code for fun-ish at night.
 Building a real app which I hope will grow up and see the world one day.
-My dream is that one day healthcare will embrace the modern Web.
+My dream is that healthcare will finally embrace the modern Web.

 ### Ask a question